GallantGuide/Bull_or_Bear_Crypto/README.md

 ### Database Storage

 PostgreSQL will be used to store the data from Kaggle and Yahoo Finance ([SQL Schema](Sql/Schema/schema.sql)).
+Currently, we are using [csvs](Sql/Resources) for setting up the analysis pipeline.
 MongoDB will be used to store document-based data including Reddit and Twitter posts.

 ### Machine Learning